-- Facilitating the formation and ongoing operation of the local sentinel landscape partnership. - Organizing and supporting the local coordinating committee, including recruiting partners to serve on the committee and qualified members to serve as Chair and Vice Chair, ensuring committed and qualified leadership of the governing body, and working with the Chair to set agendas and direction. - Facilitating and supporting each working group, working with their chairs to set agendas for meetings, ensuring effective communication and task management.
+- Facilitating the formation and ongoing operation of the local sentinel landscape partnership. - Organizing and supporting the local coordinating committee, including recruiting partners to serve on the committee and qualified members to serve as Chair and Vice Chair, ensuring committed and qualified leadership of the governing body, and working with the Chair to set agendas and direction. - Facilitating and supporting each working group, working with their chairs to set agendas for meetings, ensuring effective communication and task management. - Coordinating the planning process described herein including annual plan reassessments and periodic plan updates.

-- Coordinating the planning process described herein including annual plan reassessments and periodic plan updates. - Gathering, collating, and reporting data annually on the progress of each working group and on the performance of the local sentinel landscape partnership overall. - Managing the local sentinel landscape partnership as if it were an enterprise, as a nonprofit leader manages a nonprofit, including developing annual budgets, overseeing finances, and building out and managing a team as needed to undertake the expanding work of a growing enterprise. - Supporting each working group in the implementation of their annual action plans and the projects, programs and initiatives that entails. - Support and coordinate fundraising activities, though partners lead significant grants for projects where they are in a leadership role (the coordinator is not the primary fundraiser).
+- Gathering, collating, and reporting data annually on the progress of each working group and on the performance of the local sentinel landscape partnership overall.
+Developing a strategic communications plan for both internal partners, as well as for external outreach and engagement that targets key audiences, including local, state and federal partners. - Managing the local sentinel landscape partnership as if it were an enterprise, as a nonprofit leader manages a nonprofit, including developing annual budgets, overseeing finances, and building out and managing a team as needed to undertake the expanding work of a growing enterprise. - Supporting each working group in the implementation of their annual action plans and the projects, programs and initiatives that entails. - Supporting and coordinating fundraising activities, though partners lead significant grants for projects where they are in a leadership role. - Hosting regular in-person meetings of the local partnership on quarterly, annual or as needed cadence, provide brief, electronic updates to this group on a regular basis, and interact with the FCC frequently.